anagdesa/AndroidKotlinCourse/README.md

-# AndroidKotlinCourse
+# AndroidKotlinCourse to Networks

-#konfiguration for Network database
+konfiguration for Network database

 New > kotlin > file
 judul file : NetworkTools.kt